My Approach

 Evolve

-Not just correcting course—but discovering better paths.
+Not just correcting course—discovering better paths.

 The Shift